cerebris/jsonapi-resources/README.md

   #:underscored_route, :camelized_route, :dasherized_route, or custom
   config.route_format = :dasherized_route

-  # Default OperationProcessor, used if a resource specific one is not defined.
+  # Default Processor, used if a resource specific one is not defined.
   # Must be a class
-  config.default_operation_processor_klass = JSONAPI::OperationProcessor
+  config.default_processor_klass = JSONAPI::Processor

   #:integer, :uuid, :string, or custom (provide a proc)
   config.resource_key_type = :integer